troglobit/pimd-dense/README.md

 for [PIM-DM draft 5][draft].
 Later revised in [RFC3973][], which pimdd does not (yet) fully support.

-PIM-DM is very similar to DVRMP ([mrouted][]), they both follow the flood-and-prune paradigm, but unlike DVMRP a PIM-DM implementation relies on the underlying unicast routes to be established.
+PIM-DM is similar to DVRMP ([mrouted][]), they are both flood-and-prune multicast routing protocols, but unlike DVMRP, PIM implementations rely on the underlying unicast routes to be established already.

 This GitHub project is an attempt at reviving pimdd.
 The latest code on the master branch has been infused with fresh DNA strands from the